 The recommended carb intake per day generally depends on the person’s goals and preferences, but here is a popular guideline:

-Bottom Line: The typical low carb diet is much lower in carbs and higher in protein than a regular diet.
+Bottom Line: Typical low carb diets are much lower in carbs and higher in protein than a regular diet.
 The recommended carb intake depends on individual goals and preferences.

 The Ketogenic Diet

-The ketogenic diet is a very low-carb, high-fat diet.
+The ketogenic diet is a very restricted carb, high-fat diet.
 It is often referred to as keto.

 The goal of a ketogenic diet is to keep carbs so low that the body goes into a metabolic state called ketosis.